pachyderm/pachyderm/doc/deployment/deploy_custom.md

 ### Preparing your environment

-Please see the [introduction to on-premises deployment](./on_premises.html) for steps you need to take prior to creating a custom Pachyderm deployment manifest.
+See the [introduction to on-premises deployment](./on_premises.html) for steps that you need to take before to creating a custom Pachyderm deployment manifest.

 ### Customizing `pachctl` flags